K3VRAL/BananaPredictor/doc/BananaPredictor.md

 ### f - Boolean

-Thir is used if the Juice Streams generated should follow the master given it's current time.
+This is used if the Juice Streams generated should follow the master given its current time.

 ### x - Integer

-Is the x-axis for the point.
-It can go from 0 to 256 as that's how wide osu maps can be.
+It is the x-axis for the point.
+It can go from 0 to 256 as that's how wide osu! maps can be.

 ### time or y - Integer

-Is the time for the point relative to the spinner predictor's start time.
+It is the time for the point relative to the spinner predictor's start time.
 If the point's time is bigger than the length of the spinner predictor, then the point's time will override it.

 ### : - Character

-Is a point specific seperator such that after we are done filling out one property of the point, we can fill out the next property.
+It is a point-specific separator such that after we are done filling out one property of the point, we can fill out the next property.

 ### | - Character

-Is a point seperator such that after we are done filling out one point, we can fill out the next point.
+It is a point separator such that after we are done filling out one point, we can fill out the next point.

 # Authors